 What is the difference between a Responsible Person and a Fire Warden?

-The Responsible person has legal responsibility for fire safety in the building and so will oversee fire safety for the whole premises.
-The Responsible Person will delegate some of the tasks on to the Fire Wardens, for example emergency evacuation or fire prevention planning.
+The Responsible Person has a legal responsibility to oversee fire safety for the whole business.
+However, some of these duties can be delegated on to the Fire Wardens.
+Fire Wardens assist the Responsible Person in emergency procedure planning and fire prevention.
+Not only this, the Fire Warden will also be in charge of helping people evacuate during a fire drill.
 For more in depth information about the role of a Fire Warden, click here.

 You might also like

 It takes seconds for a fire to spread through a hole the size of a pen nib.
 Compartmentation is a way to keep a fire contained in one place, preventing fire and smoke from spreading quickly and taking over the building.